 An experienced educator and clinician, Paoli is Artist in Residence at the Conservatorio de Musica de Puerto Rico since January 2010.
 Paoli has given master classes at the Montreal Percussion Festival, the University of Washington, University of New Mexico, Cal State University, “El Batey” Puerto Rican Cultural Center of Chicago, and the World Percussion Festival in Seattle among others; Paoli was also named an honorary member of FITA (Festival Internacional de Tradiciones AfroAmericanas) in Venezuela.

-His latest project “PAOLI MEJIAS DE JAZZAMBIA A MI TAMBOR EL CONCIERTO” released on Blu-ray in the fall of 2011, is a concert of Paoli performing with the best musicians in Puerto Rico many songs from his 3 CDs, and new songs he has written.
+A recent project “PAOLI MEJIAS DE JAZZAMBIA A MI TAMBOR EL CONCIERTO” released on Blu-ray in the fall of 2011, it's a concert of Paoli performing with the best musicians in Puerto Rico many songs from his 3 CDs, and new songs he has written.
 This live recording is a captivating musical journey of Paoli’s evolution as musician, bandleader, and composer.
 Paoli documents a historical moment in Latin jazz, celebrating the diversity of his Puerto Rican heritage and showcasing the rich talent of the new generation of musicians in Puerto Rico.